the-world-machine/the-world-machine/README.md

 -----------------
 ## Compiling The World Machine
 #### ⚠️ THIS PROJECT IS NOT MEANT TO BE EASY TO FORK OR CHANGE.
-THIS IS SIMPLY TO ALLOW THIS PROJECT TO BE TRANSPARENT WITH ITS CODE.
+THIS IS SIMPLY TO ALLOW THIS PROJECT TO BE TRANSPARENT WITH ITS CODE AND ALLOW CONTRIBUTORS TO PULL REQUESTS AND SUCH.

 ### Step 1: Download Dependencies.
 Download Python 3.11 and set it as your main interpreter in your code editor.
 To download dependencies, run this in your console: